swashapp/dpp-client/README.md

 ## Data Requests

-Data prepration process is introduced by data request.
+Data preparation process is introduced by data request.
 You can define various filters to reach your desire data by adding a data request.

 | Method | Description                         |
 | :----- | :---------------------------------- |